ansys/pyansys-geometry/doc/source/getting_started/local/index.rst

           modeler_discovery = launch_modeler_with_geometry_service()

-For more information on the arguments accepted by the launcher methods, please refer to their API documentation:
+For more information on the arguments accepted by the launcher methods, see their API documentation:

 * `launch_modeler_with_discovery <../../api/ansys/geometry/core/connection/launcher/index.html#launcher.launch_modeler_with_discovery>`_
 * `launch_modeler_with_spaceclaim <../../api/ansys/geometry/core/connection/launcher/index.html#launcher.launch_modeler_with_spaceclaim>`_